-Finally, I researched the best proportions for making quick breads—the flour, the leavener, eggs and the liquid.
-The recommendation is 2 parts flour, 2 parts liquid, 1 egg and 1 teaspoon baking powder for each 4 ounces of flour.
+Finally, I researched the best proportions for making quick bread—the flour, the leavener, eggs, and the liquid.
+The recommendation is 2 parts flour, 2 parts liquid, 1 egg, and 1 teaspoon baking powder for every 4 ounces of flour.
 Sugar is to taste.
 Then I started from scratch.
-I still needed to tweak.
+I still needed to tweak it.
 A second egg was the solution.
 Whew!

-There is definitely some cooking chemistry involved in making the best quick breads.
-The basic ratios must be maintained—flour, liquid, eggs and leavening.
+There is definitely some cooking chemistry involved in making the best quick bread.
+The basic ratios must be maintained—flour, liquid, eggs, and leavening.
 Any fruit can be added, but remember juicy fruits like peaches contribute liquid.

 Preparing Your Pan:

-- Grease your loaf pan.
+- Grease your loaf pan (affiliate link).
 I like flouring or sugaring as well, to help decrease sticking even more.

 - A rectangle of greased parchment paper added to the bottom of the pan is helpful, too.
 When you have bits of fruit in your batter, they can easily get stuck to the bottom of the pan, and the parchment will lessen the chances.